VEckardt/IntegrityShowSuspectDetails/README.md

 ![CustomImport](doc/ShowSuspectDetails.PNG)

 ## Important
-- This tool has been created back in 2015 and is in production then
+- This tool has been created back in 2015 and is in production since then

 ## Tested with
 - Integrity LM 10.4